Shotaro Ishinomori: Biography

-Ishinomori's art is reminiscent of that of his mentor, Osamu Tezuka.
+Ishinomori's art was reminiscent of that of his mentor, Osamu Tezuka.
 The true story of his first meeting with Tezuka was illustrated in a short four-page tale drawn up as supplementary material for the 1970s Astro Boy manga reprints.
 In 1954, Ishinomori submitted his first official work, Nikyu Tenshi, to a contest seeking new talent in the magazine, Manga Shōnen.
 Tezuka was impressed by his drawings and sent a telegraph to Ishinomori, asking him to work as his assistant with Astro Boy.
 In the American release, this story can be seen in Volume 15, along with Ishinomori's earliest work on the "Electro" story arc.
 After graduating from high school in 1956 Ishinomori moved to Tokiwa-so with Tezuka, and lived there until the end of 1961.

 Ishinomori illustrated a comic adaptation of the Super NES video game The Legend of Zelda: A Link to the Past, which was produced for the American publication Nintendo Power.
 The comic consisted of 12 chapters, which were serialized from January 1992 (Volume 32) to December 1992 (Volume 43).
 The comic was republished as a graphic novel collection in 1993, and, as of 2015, is back in print through Viz Media.
 He has been credited for some work with the Power Rangers, including videos, video games, the 1996 video of a Mighty Morphin Power Rangers World Tour Live on Stage event and the Power Rangers Zeo, Power Rangers Turbo and Power Rangers in Space tv series.

 At the end of 1997, Kazuhiko Shimamoto, a young and up-and-coming manga artist was contacted by an increasingly ill Ishinomori and asked if he would do a continuation, though more along the lines of a remake, of his 100-page, one-shot manga from 1970, Skull Man, the manga that became the basis for Kamen Rider.
 Ishinomori, who had been one of Shimamoto's boyhood heroes, faxed him copies of the proposed story and plot notes.
 Shimamoto was astounded that he had been chosen to work on his idol's final, great work.